 "Then, after you had established yourself as a credible threat to Voldemort…this is where I have to engage on a little bit of guesswork in regards to the timeline, but it matters little and I'm probably correct in any case.
 I was aware of Quirrel's attempts at stealing the stone as well and threw myself at the three-headed dog to make sure that Dumbledore had to improve the security around the door.
 Voldemort probably wasn't too fond of that.
 Somebody was threatening to expose him to Dumbledore and it was getting harder and harder to steal the stone.
 Voldemort's only chance at regaining mortality seemed more and more like a dream.
 That's when you must have withdrawn your threats and said something about only sounding threatening because you were afraid of the letters being intercepted.
 Maybe you said you wanted to make sure he really was Voldemort.
 You swore your eternal loyalty to him and maybe he wasn't sure if he could trust you, but it sure beat having you tell Dumbledore about him.

 "But then you started being useful.
 You came up with that little Red-Headed League scheme to get Percy Weasley, one of the Prefects in charge of keeping a lookout at the forbidden corridor, away from his job without needing to resort to violence (which would have shortened your stay in the school).You faked Dumbledore's handwriting and sent Percy letters about methods you speculated were enough to stop the gigantic dog and had him test them out.
-Quirrel would then follow your and Voldemort's instructions and play Percy to get him to tell him the info you needed.
+Quirrel would then follow your and Voldemort's instructions and play Percy to get him to tell him the information you needed.
 Voldemort probably didn't notice, but you probably took advantage of that moment to obtain information from him and Quirrel on what else was protecting the stone.
-A well placed 'Would you like me to get anything else besides a flute my Lord?" should have done the trick.
+A well placed 'Would you like me to get anything else besides a flute, my Lord?" should have done the trick, especially considering the damned man was under considerable amounts of stress.

 "The Red-Headed League was your fatal mistake, by the way.
-I suspected Quirrel for a long time, but only out of instinct.
-Your little trick gave me all the proof I needed to be convinced of it.
+I suspected Quirrel for a long time, but only out of instinct—you gave me evidence, you gave me reason to believe myself.
 Percy wouldn't tell me who the person in charge of the league was, but it must naturally be somebody who is red-headed as well.
 There are no red-headed teachers Hogwarts, which would seemingly make that assumption impossible.
 However, one improbable possibility remained."

 Sherlock smiled and raised his index finger toward his own skull.